pjustinianogarcia/simple-js-app/README.md

-# Pokedex - JavaScript Applicatiion
+# Pokedex - JavaScript Application
 ## Description

 A small web application that pulls data from a Pokemon API and displays a list of Pokemons inside a button.
 The buttons include an **onclick** event that opens a Bootstrap card for each Pokemon containig their details.